tannewt/wa-law.org/bill/2023-24/sb/5314/1/README.md

 [Source](http://lawfilesext.leg.wa.gov/biennium/2023-24/Pdf/Bills/Senate%20Bills/5314.pdf)

+## Section 1
+(1) No person shall operate a moped upon the highways of this state unless the moped has been assigned a moped registration number and displays a moped permit in accordance with RCW 46.16A.405(2).

 ## Section 2
 1. An electric-assisted bicycle pass is required for any person to operate an electric-assisted bicycle on agency facilities as authorized in RCW 46.61.710(9)(a).
 An electric-assisted bicycle pass may be made available for purchase: